rirolab/rirolab.github.io/undergrad.markdown

 ### Note
 - We are looking for domestic undergrads only at this moement.
 - We will provide a desk and a computer.
-- Intership students will be paid during Summer and Winter vacations.
+- Internship students will be paid during Summer and Winter vacations.